• Skip to primary navigation

 Corn and Zucchini Fritters

-• Slice the corn kernels from the cobs using a sharp knife.
-There are a couple of ways of doing this that work well.
-You can position the ears upright in a large bowl and slice the kernels into the bowl, or lay the shucked ears down on a cutting board and slice along the right side of each ear, turning them a little at a time (my personal favorite).
+Pro-tip: There are a couple of ways of doing this that work well.
+(1) Position the ears upright in a large bowl and slice the kernels into the bowl, or (2) lay the shucked ears down on a cutting board and slice along the side of each ear, turning them a little at a time (my personal favorite).

 • Stir in the beaten eggs and corn flour.
 It won't look like a batter as it's mostly vegetables and cheese.
 The idea is to have just enough flour and egg to hold the fritter together during cooking.

-• Heat 1 tablespoon oil In a large heavy pan over medium heat.
-You don't want more than just a slick of oil for these fritters.
-Working in batches, scoop about ⅓ cup of batter into your palm.
-Form the batter into a ball using both of your hands, about the size of a golf ball.
 Place it on the pan and gently press it down just enough to flatten the top.
-Repeat with enough fritters to be able to easily flip them - I cook only 3 at a time.
+Repeat with enough fritters to be able to easily flip them in the skillet.
+I cook only 3 at a time.

 • Remove to a plate lined with paper towels, cover with foil to keep warm, and repeat the process with another tablespoon of oil.